 There are two forms of the herpes simplex virus:

-- Herpes simplex virus 1 (HSV-1) is the usual cause of oral herpes (herpes labialis), which are commonly called cold sores or fever blisters.
+- Herpes simplex virus 1 (HSV-1).
+The usual cause of oral herpes (herpes labialis), which are commonly called cold sores or fever blisters.
 HSV-1 can also cause genital herpes, which is a sexually transmitted disease (STD).

-- Herpes simplex virus 2 (HSV-2) is the usual cause of genital herpes, but it can also cause oral herpes.
+- Herpes simplex virus 2 (HSV-2).
+The usual cause of genital herpes, but it can also cause oral herpes.

 HSV-1 and HSV-2 are distinguished by different proteins on their surfaces.
 They can infect separately, or they can both infect the same individual.
 Until recently, the general rule was to assume that HSV-1 caused oral herpes and HSV-2 caused genital herpes.
 It is now clear, however, that either type of herpes virus can be found in the genital or oral areas (or other sites).
 In fact, HSV-1 is now responsible for more than half of all new cases of genital herpes in developed countries.

 Herpes is transmitted through close skin-to-skin contact.
 To infect people, the herpes simplex viruses (both HSV-1 and HSV-2) must get into the body through tiny injuries in the skin or through a mucous membrane, such as inside the mouth or on the genital or anal areas.
 The risk for infection is highest with direct contact of blisters or sores during an outbreak.
 But the infection can also develop from contact with an infected partner who does not have visible sores or other symptoms.

 Once the virus has contact with the mucous membranes or skin wounds, it enters the nuclei of skin tissue cells and begins to replicate.
 The virus is then transported from the nerve endings of the skin to clusters of nerve cells (ganglia) where it remains inactive (latent) for some period of time.